Grantglass/The-Digital-Muse-Meets-the-Scholarly-Essay/README.md

 - Assignment Prompt.
 - List of Resources.
-- Student Example.
+- Student Example and Commentary.
-- Video Tutorial.